Sex Offense Charges: What Every Defendant Needs to Know [2026]

 The Registry

 All 50 states require sex offender registration for qualifying offenses.
 Duration ranges from 20 years to a lifetime, depending on the offense and jurisdiction.
-A judge cannot relieve you of registration if you're convicted of a qualifying offense.
-Plea deals cannot eliminate registration for qualifying charges.
+In most jurisdictions, a judge cannot relieve you of registration if you're convicted of a qualifying offense.
+Plea deals generally cannot eliminate registration for qualifying charges.

 The only ways to avoid registration: charge dismissed, acquittal, or pleading to a non-qualifying offense.
 This is why your attorney's negotiation skills matter so much.